 Section 1.
 K.S.A.
 2016 Supp.
 60-102 is hereby amended to read as follows:

 60-102.
-The provisions of this act shall be liberally construed and administered to secure the just, speedy and inexpensive determination of every action and proceeding.
+The provisions of this act shall be liberally construed , administered and employed by the court and the parties to secure the just, speedy and inexpensive determination of every action and proceeding.

 60-206.
 Time, computation and extension; accessibility of court; definitions